raspibolt/raspibolt/guide/lightning/channel-backup.md

   ```

 * Go back to the GitHub repository webpage
-  * Click on "Settings", then "Deploy keys", then "Add deploy keys"
+  * Click on "Settings", then "Deploy keys", then "Add deploy key"
   * Type a title (e.g., "SCB")
   * In the "Key" box, copy/paste the string generated above starting (e.g. `ssh-rsa 5678efgh... lnd@raspibolt`)
   * Tick the box "Allow write access" to enable this key to push changes to the repository